-We conducted our audit of the consolidated financial statements in accordance with International Standards on Auditing (New Zealand) (ISAs (NZ)) and the audit of the consolidated service performance information in accordance with the ISAs (NZ) and New Zealand Auditing Standard (NZ AS) 1 The Audit of Service Performance Information (NZ).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Performance Report section of our report.
+We conducted our audit of the consolidated financial statements in accordance with International Standards on Auditing (New Zealand) (ISAs (NZ)) and the audit of the consolidated statement of service performance in accordance with the ISAs (NZ) and New Zealand Auditing Standard (NZ AS) 1 The Audit of Service Performance Information (NZ).
+Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the General Purpose Financial Report section of our report.
 We are independent of the Group in accordance with Professional and Ethical Standard 1 International Code of Ethics for Assurance Practitioners (including International Independence Standards) (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other than in our capacity as auditor we have no relationship with, or interests in, the Council or its controlled entity.
+Our firm carried out another assignment for the Group regarding taxation assistance.
+Our firm has no other relationship with, or interests in, the Council or its controlled entity.

-The Board's Responsibilities for the Performance Report
+Board Responsibilities for the General Purpose Financial Report